GREEN BUILDINGS AND SUSTAINABILITY PROVISIONS

 The green waste can be converted into fuel cakes, kitchen waste into manure, construction & demolition waste into bricks, plastic waste into oil, paper, glass and steel back into the same and all residual inert materials can also be converted into bricks.
 Achieving zero land-fill is more conveniently possible, if

-a) Panels, hollow slabs, hollow blocks–etc. - conservation of materials, less water requirement.
+i.
+Panels, hollow slabs, hollow blocks - Conservation of materials, less water requirement.

-b) Fly Ash bricks, Portland Pozzolana cement, Fly ash concrete, phosphogypsum based walling & roofing panels, particle wood – recycled use of industrial/ agricultural by-products.
-(Ref.
-Table 14)
+ii.
+Fly Ash bricks, Portland Pozzolana cement, Fly ash concrete, phosphor gypsum based walling & roofing panels, particle wood – Recycled use of industrial/agricultural by-products.

-c) Fly ash/ AAC (Autoclaved aerated light weight concrete) panels/ CLC (Cellular light weight concrete) panels- ensures thermal comfort (significant reduction in air conditioning requirement)
+iii.
+Fly ash/ AAC (Autoclaved Aerated light weight Concrete) panels/ CLC (Cellular Light weight Concrete) panels- Ensures thermal comfort (significant reduction in air-conditioning requirement)

-d) Use of bamboo & rapidly growing plantation timbers- environmental benefits.
+iv.
+Use of bamboo & rapidly growing plantation timbers- Environmental benefits.